precice/precice.github.io/pages/docs/tooling/tooling-aste.md

 ### preciceMap

 The main tool used for mapping.
 It is a wrapper around the preCICE interface.
 It can be run in serial or parallel.
 There are two modes available, namely, mapper mode and replay mode.
-The first mode is used to assess mapping data from one mesh to another; later, one is mainly developed for diagnostic and adaptor development purposes.
+The first mode is used to assess mapping data from one mesh to another; later, one is mainly developed for diagnostic and adapter development purposes.
 In Replay mode, ASTE replicates one participant of preCICE.

 | Flag          | Explanation                                                   |
 | ------------- | ------------------------------------------------------------- |